Feedback extortion policy

 Refund payment before the buyer ships the item back to the seller.

 Send an extra item that wasn't part of the original listing.
-(This doesn't include when a buyer requests a replacement for an item that doesn't match the original item description.)
+(This doesn't include a situation where a buyer requests a replacement for an item that doesn't match the original item description.)

 The seller can't: